Even-cycle decompositions of graphs with no odd-$K_4$-minor: Introduction

 \begin{THM}[Conlon~\cite{conlon}] Let $G$ be a simple $3$-connected graph of minimum degree $4$.
 If $G$ is not isomorphic to $K_5$, then $G$ contains an even cycle $C$ such that $G \setminus E(C)$ is $2$-connected. \end{THM}

-Unfortunately the hypotheses in Theorem~\ref{Conlon} are much too strong for our purposes.
-Instead, our result relies on a structural description of the signed graphs with no odd $K_4$-minor.
-According to Gerards~\cite{gerards}, this structure theorem was first stated by Lov\'{a}sz, Seymour, Schrijver, and Truemper.
+Unfortunately the assumptions in Theorem~\ref{Conlon} are much too strong for our purposes.
+Instead, our result relies on a structural description of the signed graphs with no odd-$K_4$-minor.
+According to Gerards~\cite{gerards}, this structure theorem is due to Lov\'{a}sz, Seymour, Schrijver, and Truemper.
 The proof of the structure theorem makes use of the regular matroid decomposition theorem of Seymour~\cite{regular}.
 It is also a special instance of a decomposition theorem for binary matroids with no $F_7$-minor using a fixed element due to Truemper and Tseng~\cite{TT1986,nofano} ($F_7$ denotes the Fano matroid).

+Our strategy for proving Theorem~\ref{oddk4free} is to first prove it for the two basic classes given by the structure theorem.
+We then show how to combine even-cycle decompositions across low order separations.
+This last step contains some technical difficulties.
+Indeed, we end up having to apply the structure theorem \emph{twice} (once on the original graph and then also on an auxiliary graph).

+The graphs we consider are not necessary simple, and we do not know an easy proof of our theorem for simple graphs.
+For example, the decomposition step will introduce parallel edges even if the original graph is simple.
+Our proof would be slightly shorter if we used Theorem~\ref{seymour}, but we do a bit of extra work so that we avoid using Theorem~\ref{seymour}.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:sign}, we define signed graphs and signed minors.
+In Section~\ref{sec:sign}, we define signed graphs and prove Theorem~\ref{counterexample}.
 In Section~\ref{sec:structure}, we present the structure theorem for signed graphs with no odd-$K_4$-minor.
-In Section~\ref{sec:bipartite} and Section~\ref{sec:planar} we prove our main theorem for two special classes of signed graphs.
+In Section~\ref{sec:bipartite} and Section~\ref{sec:planar} we prove our main theorem for the two basic classes of signed graphs appearing in the structure theorem.
 Finally, in Section~\ref{sec:proof}, we prove our main theorem.